larskaare/sMailandStuff/README.md

 - oAuth2 and OICD against Azure AD
 - Reading email from o365 Graph
 - Expose various token related information for user/session
+- Exploring cookie beaviour for displaying last time visited on a few pages

 ## Install and run locally